 For years, the winning strategy was coverage.
 Write longer.
 Include more subtopics.
 Build the most thorough result.
 That era rewarded the content refresh workflow because the goal was completion.

 Coverage is now table stakes.
-Every team can produce thorough content.
-When ten pages cover the same fifteen subtopics with the same borrowed statistics, comprehensiveness stops distinguishing any of them.
-The metric that separates results is whether a given page contains something the others do not.
+When 10 pages cover the same 15 subtopics with the same borrowed statistics, thoroughness distinguishes none of them.
+What separates results is whether a page holds something the others do not.

-A content manager opens a post that peaked eight months ago.
+You open a post that peaked eight months ago.
 Traffic is down 30%.
 The playbook says refresh.
-She pulls up the top five results, notes what they cover, identifies gaps, and starts rewriting.
+You pull up the top five results, note what they cover, identify gaps, and start rewriting.
 Two time zones away, a competitor's content lead is doing the same thing with the same five results.

 That is the content freshness lie at its most mechanical.
 The workflow begins by reading what ranks.
 Everything downstream inherits the same inputs.
 The output cannot diverge because the starting point is designed to converge.